Reverse Sales Tax Calculator Canada

 How do I calculate reverse sales tax?

 To calculate reverse sales tax, divide the total price (including tax) by (1 + tax rate).
 For example, in Ontario with 13% HST: $113 ÷ 1.13 = $100 pre-tax price.
 This removes the tax from the total to find the original price.
+The formula works for any Canadian province by using the appropriate combined tax rate.

 What is the HST rate in Ontario?

 The HST rate in Ontario is 13%.
 This Harmonized Sales Tax combines the 5% federal GST with 8% provincial portion into a single tax.
 Ontario adopted HST in July 2010, replacing the previous GST + PST system.
+For official details, visit the Canada Revenue Agency.

 How much is GST in Canada?

 The GST rate in Canada is 5% nationwide.
 This federal Goods and Services Tax has been 5% since 2008 (reduced from 6% in 2006 and 7% before 2006).
 GST applies in all provinces and territories.
+The rate is set by the federal government and collected by the Canada Revenue Agency.

 What is the tax rate in Quebec?